-- Review of catch estimates of blue marlin, especially those for artisanal fleets that are known to land billfish but do not report them to ICCAT like many of the FAD fleets from the Caribbean - developing methods and data analyses that can facilitate the interpretation of historical longline CPUE indices
+- Review of catch estimates of blue marlin, especially those for artisanal fleets that are known to land billfish but do not report them to ICCAT like many of the FAD fleets from the Caribbean. - Developing methods and data analyses that can facilitate the interpretation of historical longline CPUE indices.

-- review methods for accounting of under-reporting in the fleets that have been required to release marlins - post-release survival of marlins - contribute to the international circle hook conference - Update the blue marlin relative abundance indices - o for all previously provided (TAI, JAP, CI, SEN, GHA, US, VE, BR) - o develop new indices for (Sao Tomé, Uruguay) - o develop a common data set of observer longline sets for blue marlin, - analyze the common coverage of set data by all fleets - develop a common index for all longliners at the data preparatory meeting - Provide updates on age and growth of blue marlin
+- Review methods for accounting of under-reporting in the fleets that have been required to release marlins. - Post-release survival of marlins. - Contribute to the international circle hook conference - Update the blue marlin relative abundance indices - For all previously provided (TAI, JAP, CI, SEN, GHA, US, VE, BR) - Develop new indices for (Sao Tomé, Uruguay) - o Develop a common data set of observer longline sets for blue marlin - Analyze the common coverage of set data by all fleets - Develop a common index for all longliners at the data preparatory meeting - Provide updates on age and growth of blue marlin.